EDITED BY F. J. POWICKE,

 am far from thinking yt even these are such as should keep the Church

-in any state of separation from each other.
+each other.
 It is the great weaknes of

 our Judgmts and our Love wch caused, and continueth, our divisions.